 2001 • 2002 • 2003 • 2004 • 2005 • 2006 • 2007

-In a nutshell: This article is an overview of your SUV's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your SUV's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Escape or Mariner.

 Overview of the Ford Escape and Mercury Mariner